sushil2601/javaScript_practise/REACT.md

 Q .What is the flow of data in React while using Redux?
 Ans :-
-    Component(click to ADD button) → dispatch(action) → reducer(fn) → new state → store updates → component re-renders

-    Ex:- Suppose we add item in cart.
-Cart is here the store.

-        AddItem component

-            When we click on the 'add Item button' .It dispatches an action.
-Which calls the reducers function, which update the slice of our redux store and then add the item to be added to our slice.
+    .Component (e.g., AddItem)
+        .User clicks "Add to Cart" button
+        .dispatch(addItemAction(payload))
+        .Action -> Describes what happened
+        .Reducer -> Receives the action and Returns new updated state .Store   -> Holds the updated state
+        .Component re-renders

-            for reading data we use selector.
-It will read the data from store and

-            selector --> This phenomenal is known as subscribing to the store.
+            .Components that use useSelector() get the latest data from the store .This is called subscribing to the store

 Q .What is reducer in redux.
 Ans :-
     A reducer is a pure function that takes the previous state and an action as arguments and returns the new state of the application.

-Q. What is the role of the useReducer hook in React?
-How does it differ from the useState hook?
-Ans:-
-    The useReducer hook serves as an alternative to useState for managing complex state logic.
-It takes a reducer function and an initial state, returning the current state value and a dispatch function.
-By dispatching actions to the reducer, state updates can be controlled and organized in a more structured manner.
+Q. useReducer :-
+Ans :-
+    .useReducer is used for complex state logic or when state depends on previous state.
+    .It is an alternative to useState.
+    .It uses a reducer function to update the state based on dispatched actions.

+    .How it works:
+        .Define a reducer function that decides how to update state.
+        .Use dispatch(action) to send actions to the reducer.
+        .The reducer returns the new state.

 Q. Core principle of redux.
 Ans :-
     .single source of truth :- All state lives in a single javaScript object(the store).

-    .State is read-only     :- You can't change the state directly --> only via dispatching actions.
+    .State is read-only     :-

-    .changes via pure functions :- you use reducers to return new state based on actions.
+        .You can’t change state directly.
+        .The only way to change state is by dispatching an action

+    .Changes are Made with Pure Functions
+        .State updates are done using pure functions called reducers.
+        .Reducers take the current state and an action, and return a new state

 Q. Difference b/w local component state and Redux state.
 Ans :-